 I also tried using a fine slippery rayon, doubled, but that really was a near-disaster!
 Even at only one spool among 11 well-behaved spools of cotton embroidery floss – the doubled rayon thread kept slipping off its spool and tying up the works.
 Maybe doubling it was the problem – I’ll try to find a thicker rayon thread and try that. [update: I’ve now tried both silk and linen – both turned out great.
 The linen looked disappointing until I washed it – improved it 100%, and it feels amazing, like quicksilver.]

 The spools don’t have a lot of room for thread, but if I wind carefully, I can load 3 yards of embroidery floss onto each spool, for a braid of about half that length (almost 5 feet).
-Winding onto twelve little spools takes patience, but the payoff is cranking out a long pretty little braid, clickety-clack!
+This is more than enough length for a necklace, or could be a drawstring or a handle for a bag, shoelaces, pet leash, etc. Winding onto twelve little spools takes patience, but the payoff is cranking out a long pretty little braid, clickety-clack!

 The spiral-pattern braid in the photo below is just under 5 feet in length (all these braids are cotton embroidery floss).